FerRacimo/GRoSS/README.md

 # Running GRoSS

 Here is an example line for generating the above results.
-The main R script is RunMultiBranch.R and it requires the user to specify:
+The main R script is GRoSS.R and it requires the user to specify:
 - an input file (\*txt) specified with the -e option
 - a graph file describing the topology of the graph.
 This can be:
   * in the same format as the graph file that is used as input for qpGraph (Patterson et al. 2012) (note that the value of the fitted admixture weights must be correctly stated), specified with the -r option OR